-The objective of fiscal policy in India is also to increase the rate of capital formation so as to accelerate the rate of economic growth.
-An underdeveloped country is trapped in vicious (danger) circle of poverty mainly on account of capital deficiency.
+The objective of fiscal policy in India is also to increase the rate of capital formation so as to circle of poverty mainly on account of capital deficiency.
 In order to increase the rate of capital formation, the fiscal policy must be efficiently designed to encourage savings and discourage and reduce spending.